awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

    ```

 1. Install the EFA software\.
 Do one of the following depending on your use case\.
+**Note**
+If you are using a SUSE Linux operating system, you must additionally specify the `--skip-kmod` option to prevent kmod installation\.
+By default, SUSE Linux does not allow out\-of\-tree kernel modules\.
+As a result, EFA and NVIDIA GPUDirect support is currently not supported with SUSE Linux\.
    + **Open MPI and Intel MPI**

      If you intend to use EFA with Open MPI and Intel MPI, you must install the EFA software with Libfabric and Open MPI, and you must complete Step 5: \(Optional\) Install Intel MPI\.
 To install the EFA software with Libfabric and Open MPI, run the following command\.